Strategy Synthesis in POMDPs via Game-Based Abstractions: Methodology

-\paragraph*{Abstract world PG} We now connect the abstraction to our setting.
-For ease of presentation, we assume in the rest of this section that there is only one opponent agent, \ie we have \agent and \agent[1].
+\paragraph*{Abstract World PG} We now connect the abstraction to our setting.
+For the rest of the section, we assume --~for the ease of representation~-- that there is only one uncontrollable agent, \ie we have \agent and \agent[1].
 Therefore, if \agent sees an agent and moves, no additional agent will appear.
-Moreover, \agent either knows the exact state, or does not know where the opponent is.
+Moreover, \agent either knows the exact state, or does not know where \agent[1] is.

-First, we call the abstract PG of the world POMDP the \emph{abstract world PG}.
-In particular, the abstract states $B_k$ in the world PG are either of the form $B_k = (v_0, v_1, i)$ or of the form $B_k = (v_0, \faraway, i)$. with $i\in\{0,1\}$.
-In the former, the opponent is visible and the agent has full knowledge, in the latter only the own position is known.
-Recall that $\faraway$ is a dummy value for the distance referred to as \emph{far away}.
+We call the abstract PG of the world POMDP the \emph{abstract world PG}.
+The abstract states $B_k$ in the world PG are either of the form $B_k = (v_0, v_1, i)$ or of the form $B_k = (v_0, \faraway, i)$, with $i\in\{0,1\}$.
+In the former, \agent[1] is visible and \agent has full knowledge, in the latter only the own position is known.
+Recall that $\faraway$ is a specific value for the distance referred to as \emph{far away}.
 Furthermore, all states in an abstract state correspond to the same position of \agent.
-For abstract states with full knowledge, there is no non-determinism of Player~$2$ involved as these states correspond to a single state in the world POMDP.
+For abstract states with full knowledge, there is no non-determinism of Player~2 involved as these states correspond to a single state in the world POMDP.